So, what exactly is EMDR?

 Depression

-Anxieties and phobias, and obsessive-compulsive disorders (OCD)
+Anxieties, phobias, and obsessive-compulsive disorders (OCD)

 Personality disorders